WorkBright Logo

 Consider the breadth of documents that can be presented as part of work authorization: Consular Report of Birth Abroad, U.S. military card or draft record, Driver’s license issued by a Canadian government authority, Native American tribal document…oh my!
 An employer doesn’t need (and probably won’t find) someone with the expertise to determine the legitimacy of every document presented as part of hiring.
 Document authenticity is not the objective of Section 2.
 The purpose of Section 2 is to have someone physically review documents and use their best judgment to determine if they look genuine and related to the employee.
 Whether that person is a notary or a well-intentioned friend of the new employee does not make a difference from USCIS’s perspective.
 So how can a friend or neighbor complete a document review with the same authority of a notary?
 The simple answer is employer instructions.
 With proper guidance, most people can review documents and complete a perfectly compliant execution of Section 2 just by following directions.
 If utilizing an employee-delegated authorized representative, it is your responsibility as an employer to provide the process and guidance to ensure they perform a proper physical inspection.
 We’ll dig into what this process looks like and explore some of the many benefits in the following sections.

-Benefits of employee delegation for Section 2 review?
+What are the benefits of employee delegation for Section 2 review?

 It’s no secret Form I-9 can be a hassle for everyone involved, but there’s a way to lessen the headache, decrease admin time, up completion rate, and ensure rigid compliance.
 You guessed it…let your employee delegate the authorized representative!